biowdl/QC/docs/index.md

 }
 ```
 Alternatively an output directory can be set with `QC.outputDir`.
 `QC.outputDir` must be mounted in the docker container.
-Cromwell should
+Cromwell will
-be configured correctly to allow this.
+need a custom configuration to allow this.

 #### Example